 Photographing wildlife and candid human culture happens like this for me.
 I may focus on the setting, adjust for lighting and time of day, set the mood and atmosphere, and wait for an animal or person to move to the perfect spot in the frame.
 Or I follow the animal or person with my lens and click the shutter at the instant they do something interesting.

 Although I compose the photograph, the characters each have their own reasons for their actions in that instant.
 They are motivated before they appear.
 This is what makes their actions meaningful and interesting.
 The bird flies from her nest to find food for her chicks.
 The child runs to greet his grandfather.

 I know I can figure out why my protagonist has stepped into this frame—this place—and how she does it, and where she’s coming from.
 Then we’ll be on our way together.

 Jennie MacDonald, PhD, is an award-winning author and photographer.
-“A Merry Widow or Two” received the 2019 Colorado Authors League Award of Excellence for Stageplay.
-Short stories and photographs have appeared in Typehouse Literary Review, Eastern Iowa Review, 3Elements Literary Review, The Esthetic Apostle, and others.
-Her edited collection, Schabraco and other Gothic Tales from The Lady’s Monthly Museum, 1798-1828, is forthcoming in 2020.
+Her essay “‘Who Will Change New Lamps for Old Ones?’
+Aladdin and His Wonderful Lamp in British and American Children’s Entertainment” appears in All Things Arabia (Brill, 2021).
+Short stories and photographs have featured in Typehouse, Eastern Iowa Review, 3Elements Literary Review, The Esthetic Apostle, and others.
+Her edited collection, Schabraco and other Gothic Tales from The Lady’s Monthly Museum, 1798-1828, was published in 2020.
 Other publications include academic articles concerning 18th and 19th century Gothic literature, theatre, and visual and material culture.